romegasoftware/GCP-Update-Firewall-Rules/readme.md

 ## Setup Cloud Run Function

 This step will create the Cloud Run Function and use the source code from the current directory as its source.
-You may skip this step if you wish to manually add the function to the project.
+You can go ahead and skip this step if you'd like to manually add the function to the project.

 ```bash
 gcloud run deploy cr-firewall-update \